You are about to go to a website for healthcare professionals.

 Calendar Icon

-How often should you get an LDL-C Test?
+How often should you get an LDL-C test?

-Here are some general guidelines for how often LDL-C should be tested.
+Medical societies have provided some general guidelines for how often LDL-C should be tested.
 Always talk to your doctor about what frequency might be right for your situation.

 In 4-12 weeks Every 3-12 months Every 4-6 years